Learning electromagnetic fields based on finite element basis functions: Numerical Results

 In this section, we present numerical results for two surrogate models: one learning the magnetic field in the air gap only, and one predicting the full magnetic field in rotor, stator, and air gap regions.
 For each case, we detail the POD basis selection, neural network architecture and training procedure, accuracy assessment, and runtime performance.
 The design space of the parametric problem is given in \autoref{tab:parameter_ranges}.

 The DNN's weights $\theta$ are adapted using the optimizer ADAM \cite[Sec.~8.3, 8.5]{Goodfellow_2016aa} to minimize the sum of $\varepsilon_{\textrm{rel}}$ over all training samples.
-Hyperparameter optimization was performed using Optuna on the testing samples~\cite{Akiba_2019aa}.
+Hyperparameter optimization was performed using Optuna on the validation samples~\cite{Akiba_2019aa}.
 All training, testing, and validation samples are generated with a high-fidelity isogeometric FEM model of the PMSM.
-The parameter space is sampled using Quasi-Monte Carlo sampling with a Sobol sequence, yielding $1024$~training samples and $128$ each for testing and validation.
+The parameter space is sampled using Quasi-Monte Carlo sampling yielding $1024$~training samples and $128$ each for testing and validation.
 For implementation of the DNN the Python library PyTorch~\cite{Paszke_2019aa} was used.
 All computations were run on a consumer laptop from Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} Ultra 7 155H CPU (16 cores / 22 threads), 32GB RAM, Intel Arc Graphics (Meteor Lake-P).